minhnimble/learning-notes/books/writing-well.md

 - Decide which publication you are hypothetically writing for.
 - Choose as your subject someone whose job is so important, or so interesting, or so unusual that the average reader would want to read about that person → someone who touches some corner of the reader's life.
 - Get better at interviewing skills → Much of the skill is mechanical.
 The rest is instinct — knowing how to make the other person relax, when to push, when to listen, when to stop.
 This can all be learned with experience.
 Some tips for improving interview skills:
-  - “Be prepared” is apt a motto for the nonfiction writer.
+  - "Be prepared" is apt a motto for the nonfiction writer.
   - Keep your notebook out of sight until you need it → Both of you need time to get to know each other.
 Take a while just to chat, gauging what sort of person you're dealing with, getting him or her to trust you.
   - Go into an interview with doing whatever homework you can.
   - Make a list of likely questions — it will save you the vast embarrassment of going dry in mid-interview - or you can only go by intuition.
 If they stray hopelessly off the subject, drag them back.
 If you like the new direction, follow along and forget the questions you intended to ask.
   - You might be talking to people who have never been interviewed before, and they will warm to the process awkwardly, self-consciously, perhaps not giving you anything you can use → just come back another day, you will both even begin to enjoy it — proof that you aren't forcing your victims to do something they really don't want to do.
   - Speaking of tools, is it all right (you ask) to use a tape recorder? → strictly, this is a process of asking questions and then pruning and splicing and editing the transcribed answers, and it takes a tremendous amount of time and labor.
   - Be a writer.
 It is preferred to write things down.
 Taking notes, however, has one big problem: the person you're interviewing often starts talking faster than you can write → tell him to stop.
-Just say, “Hold it a minute, please,” and write until you catch up as nobody wants to be misquoted.
+Just say, "Hold it a minute, please," and write until you catch up as nobody wants to be misquoted.
   - With practice you will write faster and develop some form of shorthand.
 You'll find yourself devising abbreviations for often-used words and also omitting the small connective syntax.
   - As soon as the interview is over, fill in all the missing words you can remember.
 Complete the uncompleted sentences.
 Most of them will still be lingering just within the bounds of recall.
 - When you get home, type out your notes — probably an almost illegible scrawl — so that you can read and review them easily.